 Mario Martinez Jr. (@M_3jr)

-A social-selling champion and a digital sales leader by any measure, the Vengreso chief executive and consummate keynote speaker never sheds his zeal for cutting-edge sales tech innovations.
+Host of the popular Selling With Social Podcast, Martinez is a social-selling champion and a digital sales leader by any measure.
+The Vengreso chief executive and consummate keynote speaker never sheds his zeal for cutting-edge sales tech innovations.

 Daniel Pink (@DanielPink)

 The best-selling work-management author draws new converts by the hundreds on the sheer force of his 2009 “Puzzle of Motivation” TED Talk, but with prescient thoughts on the gig economy, purpose and productivity, the former National Geographic channel host routinely elicits reaction for his reimagining of modern-day existence.

 His widely read book The Sales Acceleration Formula catapulted him into fame among the sales crowd, but regular spotlights in the pages of The Wall Street Journal, Forbes and the Harvard Business Review keep the former HubSpot chief revenue officer’s name on the lips of Fortune 500’s boldest titans of business.

 The social selling guru rose like a phoenix following her well-publicized termination at Oracle: She went on to evangelize the power of networks to sales teams at HubSpot and Affinio while mesmerizing audiences nationwide, all while assisting an army of start-ups and sitting on Silicon Valley’s most esteemed advisory boards.

 Director of knowledge is a tough title to live up to, but the McKinsey & Company veteran embodies it with aplomb, instilling bleeding-edge sales and marketing strategies globally while somehow finding the time to coauthor Sales Growth: Five Proven Strategies from the World’s Sales Leaders in 2012.